 $18 adults; $12 seniors; $9 students; free for members and ages 18 and under; pay-what-you-wish Sat, 6pm-9pm

 American Express, Discover, MasterCard, Visa

-Boasting the largest private garden in Manhattan, Cooper-Hewitt can ordinarily accommodate up to 90 guests for an indoor seated event, and up to 500 guests in the Arthur Ross Terrace and Garden.
-At present, it’s currently undergoing renovations and is available at a reduced capacity—around 150 guests.
+Boasting the largest private garden in Manhattan, Cooper-Hewitt can ordinarily accommodate up to 70 guests for an indoor seated event, and up to 500 seated guests in the Arthur Ross Terrace and Garden.
 Couples can have access to the Great Hall and galleries.
 Catering is provided through Restaurant Associates.
 Prices upon request.